Racial justice at UW: Activism’s past and future

 To address climate change, societies will need to transition away from extractive and polluting economies to build more resilient and inclusive communities.
 But how can this just transition be implemented at the University of Washington through the new Sustainability Plan?

-A panel discussion will be followed by breakout discussions to reflect on how to turn ideas into actions.
+This event included a panel discussion (posted above) and was followed by breakout discussions to reflect on how to turn ideas into actions.

 Terrell Engmann, co-founder, Basilica Bio